Want More Precious Metals News? Subscribe to Our Podcast!

 Right now, it's kind of a stale-mate between call it $18.00 on the top and roughly $17.00 on the bottom.
 It's sort of stuck in that range right now and neither side can get a clear advantage at this time.
 So let's watch and see what we get overnight.
 Let's see particularly what we get next week, as we get even closer to this upcoming Brexit vote.
 I think that's going to tell us a lot.

 Mike Gleason: We certainly could be due for some real fireworks here.
 It's going to be interesting stuff to watch.
 We'll be watching closely.
 We certainly appreciate your wonderful insights as always.
 Thanks for taking the time to speak with us and help us make sense of all these crazy markets.
 I know it's very interesting times, especially to be a trader like yourself.
 There's a lot going on.
 And we appreciate you taking time out of your busy day to discuss things with us.
 I hope you have a great weekend, my friend, and look forward to catching up with you before long.

 Dan Norcini: Well thank you, Mike.
 It was a pleasure to be here.
 I think it was the Chinese proverb said, "May you live in interesting times."
 Well, we are certainly in interesting times.
 We are in some very, very volatile times in these markets.

 Mike Gleason: Yes, very well put indeed.
 Well that will do it for this week.
 Thanks again to Dan Norcini.
-If you want to follow the fabulous market commentary and technical information that Dan puts out, just go to TraderDan.com.
+If you want to follow the fabulous market commentary and technical information that Dan puts out, just go to TraderDan.net.